Manhattan streets and skyline in daytime

 Can I smoke cannabis on a New York City sidewalk?

-Generally yes, under the same framework that applies to tobacco smoking under the NYC Smoke-Free Air Act.
-The MRTA aligned cannabis smoking with tobacco smoking for public consumption purposes.
-The 100-foot school buffer applies.
-NYC parks and beaches where tobacco is banned also ban cannabis.
-Subway platforms, MTA buses, and any indoor public space remain off-limits.
+Generally yes, under the same framework that applies to tobacco smoking, with the same exceptions.
+A buffer near schools applies, parks and beaches where smoking is banned also ban cannabis, and subway platforms, buses, and indoor spaces are off-limits.

 Can I bring legally purchased cannabis to New Jersey or Connecticut?